billwallis/sql-problems/README.md

 >
 > This repository will contain spoilers for the problems.
 If you want to solve them yourself, do not look at the solutions.

-> [!NOTE]
->
-> Some notes on terms/phrases I use here:
->
-> - "_Recommended solution_" means a solution provided by the platform itself.
-> - "_Community solution_" means a solution provided by the community.

 ## Pre-requisites

 This project uses [UV](https://docs.astral.sh/uv/) to manage the Python dependencies and [Docker](https://www.docker.com/) to spin up the databases.